|

 Sean

-It'll check whether a webpage is completely loaded or not in the active Internet Explorer.
+It'll navigate and wait until a webpage is completely loaded in an Internet Explorer.

 NEED the latest COM Standard Library.